 - At a heated labor protest in front of a Wal-Mart store, Billy yells for the crowd to throw rocks at the store windows

-California courts have found that Penal Code 404.6 is not unconstitutional insofar as being too vague, giving police too much discretion, or infringing on free speech.
+California courts have found that Penal Code 404.6 is not unconstitutional insofar as being too vague, giving police officers too much discretion, or infringing on free speech.
 3

 Defense to an “Incitement to Riot” Charge

-Arrests for this charge tend to arise out of very chaotic situations.
+Arrests for this criminal charge tend to arise out of very chaotic situations.
 It’s easy for witnesses, especially the police, to be so frazzled by the chaos that they misperceive who in the crowd was actually rioting or trying to incite violence.
 Consequently, many false arrests get made.

 Typical defenses that we have successfully asserted in these sorts of cases include: